XinjieShen121/CS5340-HCI-SavorSync/README.md

 ## How It Works

-SavorSync provides an **interactive cooking experience** with these features:
-- **Animated Welcome Experience** – The homepage greets users with a typing effect to make it feel more dynamic.
-- **Cultural Cooking Tips** – Click a button to receive a unique AI-generated “Hello World” welcome message with a cultural twist.
-These insights introduce world cuisines, traditional ingredients, or cooking customs, making food exploration more interactive and engaging.
-- **Trending Recipes** – Discover popular cuisines like Asian, Italian, Mediterranean, and more.
-- **Recipe Search** – Pick a cuisine from a dropdown and get recipes for that food style.
+SavorSync makes exploring world cuisines fun and interactive.
+When you land on the homepage, you’re greeted with a smooth typing animation that sets the tone for your journey.
+A simple click on the Cultural Cooking Tips button generates an AI-powered “Hello World” message with a cultural twist, introducing you to traditional ingredients, cooking customs, or unique flavors from around the world.
+The Trending Recipes section highlights popular cuisines like Asian, Italian, and Mediterranean, while the Recipe Search feature allows you to browse dishes by selecting a cuisine from the dropdown menu

 The goal is to help people not just discover new dishes, but also understand the cultural significance behind them.
 In a world that’s becoming more connected, food is a way to bring people together.
 Learning about global cuisines through an interactive platform like SavorSync can help users develop a deeper appreciation for cultural diversity.